wassupdoc/iospromocodetracker/README.md

    - Check Apps Script logs for error details
    - Verify CONFIG.REDIRECT_URL is properly formatted
    - Ensure all setup steps were completed
+4. "Unable to open file" error:
+   - Ensure sheet is shared (Anyone with link - Viewer)
+   - Create new deployment from scratch
+   - Check "Allow access to anyone, even anonymous"
+   - Test in incognito window
+   - Clear browser cache and try again

 ## 🔄 Maintenance
 - Add new codes directly to sheet